Advisories for Npm/Openclaw package

 OpenClaw's exec-approvals allowlist supports a small set of "safe bins" intended to be stdin-only (no positional file arguments) when running tools.exec.host=gateway|node with security=allowlist.
 In affected configurations, the allowlist validation checked pre-expansion argv tokens, but execution used a real shell (sh -c) which expands globs and environment variables.
 This allowed safe bins like head, tail, or grep to read arbitrary local files via tokens such as * or $HOME/… without triggering …

-OpenClaw allows unauthenticated discovery TXT records could steer routing and TLS pinning
+OpenClaw allows unauthenticated discovery TXT records to steer routing and TLS pinning

 Discovery beacons (Bonjour/mDNS and DNS-SD) include TXT records such as lanHost, tailnetDns, gatewayPort, and gatewayTlsSha256.
 TXT records are unauthenticated.
 Prior to the fix, some clients treated TXT values as authoritative routing/pinning inputs: iOS and macOS: used TXT-provided host hints (lanHost/tailnetDns) and ports (gatewayPort) to build the connection URL. iOS and Android: allowed the discovery-provided TLS fingerprint (gatewayTlsSha256) to override a previously stored TLS pin.
 On a shared/untrusted LAN, an attacker …